kaciechong/TuringTrust/MongoDB Queries/README.md

 Review the "Erasure Time vs Capacity" scatter plot in MongoDB Charts specifically for SATA/SSD drives to better understand performance trends and anomalies.

-Query: What’s the average erasure time for a specific interface type? (look at each drive individually) Avg erasure time vs interface type + capacity
+ook at each drive individually)
+Avg erasure time vs interface type + capacity
 LOOK AT EACH DISK INDIVIDUALLY
 IS ERASURE TIME BASED ON DISK SPEED OR DEVICE SPEED